cloudant/CDTDatastore/doc/coredata.md

         // I'm only guessing I need this.. probably don't "CDTISObjectVersion": { "type": "string" },

-        // Not sure this is useful either
-        "CDTISType": { "type": "string" }
     },
     "patternProperties": {
         // Regular properties need to be excluded, is there a better way?